 The Basics (skip)

 What is Star Wars Battlefront II‘s release date?
 Star Wars Battlefront II is launching on November 17th, 2017.
+Any Xbox One or PC player with EA Access or Origin Access has the opportunity to get hands-on with the game early starting November 9th.

 Where can I watch the Star Wars Battlefront II trailer?
 You can check out the game’s full-length reveal trailer, which sets up the new campaign and reveals some of the new Hero and Villain characters, below.